DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 #### 3. Visualization of the dataset.

 It can be interesting to look at the distribution of classes in the training, validation, and test set.
 We need to check if the distribution is the same and if there are more examples of some classes than others.
-The `matplotlib` library is a great resource for doing visualizations in Python.
+The `matplotlib` library is a great resource for doing visualizations in `python`.

 This bar chart shows how the data is distributed: blue for the training data set and yellow for the validation.